adhithyasimha/pathfinder/Backend/readme.md

-how to calculate planet position?
+how to calculate planet positi jkwehfiwr3hfihfih3rwuifuhwegfhiew